Jacob Stallings Player Props: Marlins vs. Athletics

 - TV Channel: BSFL

 Looking to place a prop bet on Jacob Stallings?
-Check out what's available at BetMGM and sign up with this link!
+Check out what's available at BetMGM and use bonus code "GNPLAY" when you sign up with this link!

 Jacob Stallings At The Plate

-- He has scored in six games this year (21.4%), but has had no multi-run games.
+- He has scored in seven games this season (24.1%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.